Before You Leave Home

 Here is a quick look at what to bring and what needs to stay behind when you pack.

 - Money in cash/bank draft/bank cheque format.
-Make sure to have enough British Pounds (£) for the first few days
+Make sure to have enough British Pounds (£) for the first few weeks until you are able to open a local bank account

 - UK power adaptors